flinker-app/web-hugosite/content/blog/visualize-bim-in-power-bi.md

 ### Is the Flinker Viewer free?
 Yes!
-The viewer is free to download via AppSource.
+The IFC Viewer for Power Bi is fully free for Power Bi Desktop.
+Please download the our template from AppSource and start building in Power BI desktop.
 It ensures full privacy as files remain local and are never uploaded to a server.

 ### Can Power BI open IFC files?
 No, Power BI does not natively support IFC files.